MicrosoftDocs/azure-stack-docs/azure-stack/user/vm-update-management.md

    > [!TIP]
    > Repeat this step to enable each solution for the Azure Stack VMs that report to the workspace.

-After the Azure Update and Configuration Management extension is enabled, a scan is performed twice per day for each managed VM.
+After the Azure Update and Configuration Management extension is enabled, a scan is done twice per day for each managed VM.
 The API is called every 15 minutes to query for the last update time to determine whether the status has changed.
-If the status has changed, a compliance scan is initiated.
+If the status has changed, a compliance scan is started.

 After the VMs are scanned, they'll appear in the Azure Automation account in the Update Management solution: